Super Bowl 56 Halftime Show Prop Bets

 Yes, laying some action on Super Bowl halftime show prop bets is legal in the United States and they can be bet upon at international online sportsbooks or domestic sports betting venues.

-Offshore NFL betting sites can accept wagers over the web from USA patrons without violating any current state or federal gambling laws, except for in Washington and Connecticut.
+Offshore NFL betting sites can accept wagers over the web from USA patrons without violating any current state or federal gambling laws, except for in Washington state.
 Members can join and place bets on the NFL beginning at the age of 18.

 Domestic sportsbooks are available in nearly half the states in the USA, with many requiring a minimum age of 21 years of age to enter and/or participate.